-Child disability allowance: The allowance is paid to a parent or guardian of a dependent child with serious disabilities and living at home.
+Child disability allowance: Paid to the principal caregiver of a dependent child with a serious disability.

-Family support: Paid to families with dependent children aged 17 or younger (age 18 if a student) and not receiving other benefits.
-Qualifying income depends on the number of children in the family.
+Family tax credit: Paid to families with dependent children aged 17 or younger (age 18 if a student) and not receiving other benefits.
+Subject to a family income test and a residence test to be met by the principal caregiver or the child.

-In-work payment: Paid to families with dependent children aged 17 or younger (age 18 if a student).
-A two-parent family must be working jointly more than 30 hours a week; single parents must be working more than 20 hours a week.
-Eligibility also requires that no parent is receiving superannuation or income-tested benefits.
+In-work tax credit: Paid to families with dependent children aged 17 or younger (age 18 if a student).
+A two-parent family must work jointly more than 30 hours a week; single parents must work more than 20 hours a week.
+No eligible parent may receive superannuation, an income-tested benefit, a student allowance, or a parental allowance under the War Pensions Act 1954.

-Family tax credit: Paid to families with children aged 17 or younger (age 18 if a student) with annual income less than NZ\$17,680 (net).
+Minimum family tax credit: Paid to families with children aged 17 or younger (age 18 if a student) with annual income less than NZ\$18,460 (net).
 A two-parent family must be working jointly more than 30 hours a week; single parents must be working more than 20 hours a week.
-Eligibility also requires that no parent is receiving superannuation or income-tested benefits.
+No eligible parent may receive superannuation or income-tested benefits.